revelc/apilyzer-maven-plugin/README.md

 All public methods, fields, and subclasses in the public API are analyzed.
 Deprecated parts of the public API are excluded from analysis.

+This plugin uses [Semantic Versioning 2.0.0][2] for its own versioning.
+Its public API is the names of the goals and configuration options.

 To add this plugin to your project, configure the plugin similarly to:

 ```xml